 The effectiveness of water draining depends not only on the presence of perforations but also their size or/and number.
 The larger the perforations/the higher their number, the quicker the water will drain from the shoes.

 On the other hand, larger perforations will readily allow in sand and stones, which probably isn’t a thing that you want.
 This means that you will need to carefully pick the spot where to wear perforated water shoes.

 Aside from comfort, water draining impacts the quickness of shoes’ drying.
 Needless to say, if you drain all the water from your shoes, they are going to dry quicker.
 However, there is a little more to the quickness of drying, which we want to talk about below.

 Quickness of drying

 The quickness of drying is quite an important thing to consider in water shoes, but we think that it is less important than comfort and protection.
 You may have the quickest-drying water shoes in the world, but if they don’t provide you with the required support and comfort, its quick drying won’t matter too much.

-However, once you have determined the kind of support and protection you need from your shoes, you may start considering their quickness of drying.
+However, once you have determined the kind of support and protection you need from your footwear, you may start considering their quickness of drying.

 The quickness of drying is mainly impacted by the kind of materials the shoes are using.
 Manufacturers have two main approaches: